alxn0/zet/10/README.md

 [^ref2]: Xiong, H., Li Z. (2014).
 Clustering Validation Measures.
 In Aggarwal, C. C. (ed.), Reddy C. K..
 (2014).
 Data Clustering: Algorithms and Applications (First edition).
 Chapman and Hall/CRC.
 [^info1]: Points that are in between clusters.
 [^info2]: Clusters that are close to each others,
 [^info3]: Number of points in clusters.
-Test uneven cluster sizeé
+Test uneven cluster size